MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/aimodels-fail-to-be-imported-in-a-new-environment.md

 ---
 title: AI models fail to be imported in a new environment
-description: Cause and resolution for an error that occurs when AI models fail to be imported in a new environment. ms.reviewer: angieandrews ms.topic: troubleshooting ms.date: 3/31/2021
+description: Provides a resolution for the error that occurs when AI models fail to be imported in a new environment. ms.reviewer: angieandrews ms.topic: troubleshooting ms.date: 3/31/2021